13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Well-draining |

-As long as you plant this cactus in full sun or partial shade and you avoid overwatering it, this plant will thrive.
+Although they are not too common, their popularity is growing every year.
+If you plant this cactus in full sun or partial shade and avoid overwatering it, it will thrive.

 7. Hairy Stemmed Rhipsalis